rkruegs123/jax-dna/DNA28.md

 - Efforts to model interaction with proteins and/or small molecules
 - dynamic neighbor calculation
 - single strand dynamics iwth coaxial and cross stacking and hydrogen bonding (e.g. for a polyA strand)
+- should also talk to tom about applications that are small scale that we can probably do backprop on them -- maybe some displacement thing
+- what is nupack?
+- www.molecularprogrammers.org

 ## Notes